 This hub is dedicated to interrogating the idea of luxury through its changing definitions and manifestations from the ancient world until the present day.
 It is also committed to examining issues of sustainable luxury, and the concept of luxury as emotion.
+Workshops, symposia, and exhibitions are held on a regular basis both at the University of Melbourne, and internationally, involving a range of researchers whose work impacts on these broad themes of consumption across time and space.

 the luxury network